remoteinterview/compilebox/README.md

     - Navigate your browser to http://127.0.0.1/

     ## Supported Operating Systems ##
-    The CodeSandbox API has been installed and run succesfully on the following platforms
+    The CompileBox API has been installed and run succesfully on the following platforms
 	- Ubuntu 12.04 LTS
     - Ubuntu 13.10
     - Ubuntu 14.04 LTS